sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 which frequencies in the data.
 To do so, select <span style="color: brown">Plot → Component spectra and maps</span>.
 This calls the [pop_spectopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_spectopo.m) function.

-Its first input is the epoch time range to consider, the fourth is the percentage of the data to sample at random (smaller percentages speeding the computation, larger percentages being more definitive).
+The first input is the epoch time range to consider.
+The fourth input is the percentage of the data to sample at random (smaller percentages speeding the computation, larger percentages being more definitive).
 Since our EEG dataset is fairly small, we choose to change this value to *100* (= all of the data).
 We will then visualize which components contribute the most at 10 Hz, entering *10* in the *Scalp map frequency* text box.
-We simply scan all components, the default in *Components to consider*.
+We want to scan all components, so use the default in *Components to consider*.
 Press *Ok*.